patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 | **comment** | Green |

 <br>
-Now all your GLSL shader files will light up, including the fixed context keywords, and change them to any color you want.
+Now all your GLSL shader files will light up, along with all GLSL context keywords, and add extra color to them.
 Here is an example:

 <br>
 <img width="2040" height="1492" alt="shader" src="https://github.com/user-attachments/assets/dde80d36-9798-43ef-9e83-f0dc38a06b72" />